Platopedia/platopedia.github.io/events/leobday.md

 ## Group Invite

 Book your spot by adding one of these accounts linked below.
 An invite will be sent to you on the event day.
 Please don't add more than one account.

-<span class="content-link" data-url="https://plato.app/bp8ogfl4dx8a" data-text="https://plato.app/bp8ogfl4dx8a" data-copy="true"></span>

 <span class="content-link" data-url="https://plato.app/1x346e1xj7nnf" data-text="https://plato.app/1x346e1xj7nnf" data-copy="true"></span>